Table of Contents Show

 5.2.
 Check Every Detail

 Use your fingers and check appropriately on your scalp.
-The scalp and other parts are not your sights like the crotch, ears, or armpits.
+The scalp and other parts are not your sight like the crotch, ears, or armpits.
 It is found that ticks go to the armpits or in the back of the knees.
-Hotspots – that are warmer areas – are preferred by them.
+Hotspots – which are warmer areas – are preferred by them.

 Consider removing ticks or killing ticks if you find any.
 Consider taking a shower, but don’t assume that water can wash all ticks away.
 Don’t forget to check your children if they are out with you.